bev-a-tron/MyFlaskTutorial/2_settingup.rst

         /templates

 Copy the file ``style_lulu.css`` (find it in the Github repository, in the static directory) and put it in the ``static`` directory.
 We will not discuss CSS style sheets in this tutorial.
 It will just make your app look pretty.
 Like magic.
+[Note: don't copy any of the other files from the GitHub repo to your computer yet --- trust me, the tutorial will be better this way.]

 The ``templates`` directory will hold HTML files that we will use to construct pages that will depend on user input.